Vilna Ghetto

 The Vilna Ghetto (Note: The name Vilna Ghetto is from the Hebrew language.
 Andrew Noble Koss (2010).
 "Remaking of Jewish Vilna, 1914-1918" The city's name is written Vilnius in Lithuanian, Wilno in Polish, Vilna in Hebrew and Russian, Vilne in Yiddish, and Wilna in German.) was a World War II Jewish ghetto established and operated by Nazi Germany in the city of Vilnius in the modern country of Lithuania, at the time part of the Nazi-administered Reichskommissariat Ostland.

 During the approximately two years of its existence, starvation, disease, street executions, maltreatment, and deportations to concentration and extermination camps reduced the ghetto's population from an estimated 40,000.

 Only several hundred of the city's pre-war Jewish population managed to survive the war, mostly by hiding in the forests surrounding the city, by joining Soviet partisans, or by sheltering with sympathetic locals.

 Background

 Before the German-Soviet invasion of Poland in September 1939, Wilno (Vilna in Yiddish) was the capital of the Wilno Voivodship in the Second Polish Republic.
 The predominant languages of the city were Polish and, to a lesser extent, Yiddish.
 The Lithuanian-speaking population at the time was a small minority, at about 6% of the city's population according to contemporary Lithuanian sources.
-By 1931, the city had 195,000 inhabitants, making it the fifth largest city in Poland, with varied industries and new factories, as well as a well respected university.
+By 1931, the city had 195,000 inhabitants.
+According to the census of 1938 there was a slight increase so that the urban population was registered at around 208, 000, making it the fifth largest city in Poland, with varied industries and new factories, as well as a well respected university.